• Instagram icon with link to IfADo's Instagram presence

 May 6: Dr. Julie Golomb, Ohio State University (online)

-May 13: Dr. Romy Frömer, University of Birmingham (online)
+Dr. Romy Frömer, University of Birmingham (online)

 Dr. Darinka Trübutschek, Max Planck Institute for Empirical Aesthetics, [Recording]